 By Dr. Ved Mitra Sharma,

 In the long queue of beggars outside the temple in New Delhi, a tall, robust man in his forties caught my attention.
 His attire was neat and clean, unlike the tattered, dirty clothes others wore.
-Most of the beggars greedily took the various eatables offered by the devotees and begged for money.
-This one declined all eatables, but accepted money without begging for it.
+Most of the beggars greedily took the various edibles offered by the devotees and begged for money.
+This one declined all food but accepted money without begging for it.
 He was always to be seen from 6 to 9 in the morning and 7 to 9 in the evening.

-One morning, I was following a young man who was doling alms.
+One morning, I was following a young man who was doling out alms.
 When he saw this beggar, he sneered at him, and said, “Don’t you feel ashamed of yourself to be among these people?
 You are capable of earning, but you have chosen to earn easy money.
 No one should give you even a paisa.”
-This man simply smiled and gave him his blessings.
+The beggar simply smiled and gave the almsgiver his blessing.

-Every evening a group of about 20 children belonging to poor families comes, and he takes dinner with them.
+The old man continued, “Every evening, a group of about 20 children belonging to poor families come, and he takes dinner with them.
 Twice a month, he takes them for a picnic.
 He would never admit it, but he contributes his own earnings to this philanthropic service.
-Only last month he helped out financially towards the marriage of a girl of a poor family.
+Only last month he helped out financially towards the marriage of a girl of a poor family.”
 The old man paid a most deserving compliment to this man.
 “There is a God inside that temple, and there is a God outside that temple, sitting among the beggars!”